-- will be earned with respect to each underlying mortgage loan, including (without duplication) Specially Serviced Mortgage Loans and each underlying mortgage loan, if any, as to which the related mortgaged real property has become an REO Property, and - in the case of each underlying mortgage loan will- - 1. be calculated on the same interest accrual basis as that underlying mortgage loan, - 2. accrue at a sub-servicing fee rate set forth in "Description of the Certificates-Fees and Expenses" in this information circular, - 3. accrue on the same principal amount as interest accrues or is deemed to accrue from time to time with respect to that underlying mortgage loan, and

-4. be payable monthly from amounts received with respect to interest on that underlying mortgage loan (or if not so paid, will accrue and remain outstanding).
+- will be earned with respect to each underlying mortgage loan, including (without duplication) Specially Serviced Mortgage Loans and each REO Loan, and - in the case of each underlying mortgage loan will- - 1. be calculated on the same interest accrual basis as that underlying mortgage loan, - 2. accrue at the sub-servicing fee rate set forth in "Description of the Certificates-Fees and Expenses" in this information circular, - 3. accrue on the same principal amount as interest accrues or is deemed to accrue from time to time with respect to that underlying mortgage loan, and - 4. be payable monthly from amounts received with respect to interest on that underlying mortgage loan (or if not so paid, will accrue and remain outstanding).

-In the event that Midland resigns or is terminated as master servicer, Midland (or its assignee), as the holder of the Excess Servicing Fee Right, will continue to be entitled to receive the Excess Servicing Strip and will be paid that Excess Servicing Strip (except to the extent that any portion of that Excess Servicing Strip is needed to compensate any successor master servicer for assuming its duties as a master servicer under the Pooling and Servicing Agreement).
-See "-Resignation, Removal and Replacement of Servicing Agreement, to assign or pledge to any qualified institutional buyer or institutional accredited investor, the Excess Servicing Fee Right.
-We make no representation or warranty as to following any resignation or termination of Midland as master servicer, (a) whether any holder of the Excess Servicing Fee Right would dispute the trustee's determination that any portion of the Excess Servicing Strip was necessary to compensate a successor master servicer or (b) the ability of the trustee to successfully recapture the Excess Servicing Strip or any portion of that strip from any holder of the Excess Servicing.
-In addition, in the event that Midland resigns or is terminated as master servicer, Midland will also be entitled to retain any sub-servicing fee payable to it in its capacity as primary servicer so long as it continues to act in that capacity for any underlying mortgage loan.
+In the event that KeyBank resigns or is terminated as master servicer, KeyBank (or its assignee), as the holder of the Excess Servicing Fee Right, will continue to be entitled to receive the Excess Servicing Strip and will be paid that Excess Servicing Strip (except to the extent that any portion of that Excess Servicing Strip is needed to compensate any successor master servicer for assuming its duties as a master servicer under the Pooling and Servicing Agreement).
+See "-Resignation, Removal and Replacement of Servicers; Transfer of Servicing Duties" above.
+Subject to certain conditions, KeyBank is entitled, under the Pooling and Servicing Agreement, to assign or pledge to any qualified institutional buyer or institutional accredited investor, the Excess Servicing Fee Right.
+We make no representation or warranty as to following any resignation or termination of KeyBank as master servicer, (a) whether any holder of the Excess Servicing Fee Right would dispute the trustee's determination that any portion of the Excess Servicing Strip was necessary to compensate a successor master servicer or (b) the ability of the trustee to successfully recapture the Excess Servicing Strip or any portion of that strip from any holder of the Excess Servicing Fee Right, in particular if that holder were the subject of a bankruptcy or insolvency proceeding.
+In addition, in the event that KeyBank resigns or is terminated as master servicer, KeyBank will also be entitled to retain any sub-servicing fee payable to it in its capacity as primary servicer so long as it continues to act in that capacity for any underlying mortgage loan.